Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 AcuRite 02027A1

-• Provides indoor and outdoor temperature & humidity readings, forecast, moon phase, and barometric pressure
+• Indoor and outdoor temperature and humidity with forecast, moon phase, and barometric pressure

 • Patented self-calibrating forecasting